ricardozacarias/ricardozacarias.github.io/drafts/2019-04-24-geopandas-tutorial.markdown

 <h1 id="posts-label"></h1>

-To answer this question the first thing we need are the coordinates of every single location.
-Luckily for us, Zomato has a free [API](https://developers.zomato.com/api) which has some limits, but very rich and easy to use.

 Once you get a developer key, you can query the code of your city of interest in Zomato's website and then use the /Search API to grab all the restaurants that match your query (note: you can only get 20 restaurants at a time, up to 100 max).
-Getting data from Zomato is not really the scope of this article but you can find the code I used [here](github.com).
+Grabbing data from Zomato is not really the scope of this article but you can find the code I used [here](github.com).

 | restaurant.name                               | restaurant.latitude |      | restaurant.longitude |
 | --------------------------------------------- | :-----------------: | ---- | :------------------: |